AshParker19/42_minishell/docs/documentation.md

 The builtin `unset` deletes the corresponding variables.

-:bulb: Refer to the section [:book: environment variables](#environment-variables) for more information about environment variables.
+:bulb: Refer to the section [:book:environment variables](#environment-variables) for more information about environment variables.

 <details>
   <summary>Attributes</summary>